Meatloaf, the American classic.

 - 1 teaspoon dried mustard

-- In a medium bowl, combine eggs, milk breadcrumbs, onions, parsley, salt, oregano, garlic, and pepper.
+In a medium bowl, combine milk and breadcrumbs.
+Let stand for up to 30 minutes (let stand for at least 10 minutes).
+Add eggs, onions, parsley, salt, oregano, garlic, and pepper.
+Toss to combine.